Zilliqa/gozilliqa-sdk/README.md

 #### Installation

-The sdk is using `go mod` to manager it's dependent libraries, so if you do want to hack the source code of this repository, make sure you have the minimal `golang` version that support `go mod` and enable it.
+The sdk is using `go mod` to manage its dependent libraries, so if you do want to hack the source code of this repository, make sure you have the minimal `golang` version that support `go mod` and enable it.

 Install the dependent libraries: